 CCP presents Artist Floor Talks by exhibiting artists each Saturday following exhibition openings.
-In the Visy Education Space, CCP presents education programs including the renowned Les Walkling photography courses.
+In the Visy Education Space, CCP presents education programs including the renowned Les Walkling photography courses and a diverse program of Masterclasses by renowned practitioners.
 CCP’s highly regarded annual series of public lectures, presented for over a decade, have been augmented by the Joyce Evans History of Photography Seminars.
 Occasional forums on current photographic and related issues are presented in Gallery Three, supported by the Helen Macpherson Smith Trust.
 CCP’s occasional publications include lecture papers, as well as catalogues to accompany many exhibitions.
-CCP publishes the triannual newsletter Flash containing topical articles.
 CCP welcomes teacher, student and community groups for exhibition tours by appointment.

 Volunteers & Internships